benamar/spcmd/README.md

 A command-line utility for sharepoint file operations

 **information**
-  Currently supports download/upload of individual files from and online Sharepoint site / file storage.
+  download of individual files from and online Sharepoint site / file storage. upload of individual files or folder tree from  file storage to online Sharepoint site . list remote folders
-  incoming: list remote folders, upload folders this is based on s-kainet node-sp-auth module and  Zarko Hristovski utility
+  incoming: remove file, public api thanks to s-kainet node-sp-auth module and Zarko Hristovski work

 Installation or update
 ----------------------